Mister Sinister: Enigma

 First mentioned as a force that stands above all creation and a serious threat to the Marvel Universe which forced the Beyonders to orchestrate the destruction of the Seventh Cosmos through the Molecule Man and the Incursions.
-A glimpse of the Enigma was first seen by Loki after he survived the destruction of the Seven Cosmos, and before he landed in Taaia's Sixth Cosmos.
-The God of Stories describes it as " the Crown Above All Things," a menace from beyond the threshold of time, beyond the Multiverse itself.
+A glimpse of the Enigma was first seen by Loki after he survived the destruction of the Seventh Cosmos, and before he landed in Taaia's Sixth Cosmos.
+The God of Stories describes it as the Crown Above All Things, a menace from beyond the threshold of time, beyond the multiverse itself.
 Enigma is actually Nathanial Essex's 5th "child", an "apex AI" which used the other four Nathaniel Essex clones to achieve Dominion.